 In response to similar data, the Department for Medicaid Services (DMS) within the Kentucky Cabinet for Health & Family Services (CHFS) proposed a Substance Use Disorder (SUD/OUD) demonstration project as a Section 1115 Demonstration Waiver project to expand ongoing efforts to address the opioid crisis.
 The purpose of the SUD/OUD demonstration project is to "ensure that a broad continuum of care is available to Kentuckians with a substance use disorder (including an opioid use disorder [OUD])," with the primary goal of reducing overdose injuries and deaths.
-To achieve this purpose, Kentucky Medicaid implemented a plan to (1) increase beneficiary access to SUD/OUD providers offering treatment services and (2) expand SUD/OUD treatment services.
+To achieve this purpose, Kentucky Medicaid implemented a plan to (1) increase beneficiary access to SUD/OUD providers offering treatment services and (2) expand SUD/OUD treatment benefits available to enrollees, thereby increasing utilization of SUD/OUD treatment services.